jonjohnsontc/cautious-umbrella-bare-blog/content/posts/drag-queens-and-godot.md

 ## A Drag themed trading card game

-After completing a framework-less rewrite of my website[^1], I decided that it was time to start working on a game.
+After completing a framework-less rewrite of my website, I decided that it was time to start working on a game.
 And, to celebrate the timing of DragCon, I decided to make a drag themed card game in the style of Triple Triad.
 Triple Triad is a card battler originally from Final Fantasy VIII, but was re-tailored for Final Fantasy XIV some years later.
-There's also mobile and web game versions that I've seen in the wild that do and don't carry any fun likely unlicensed final fantasy IP[^2].
+There's also mobile and web game versions that I've seen in the wild that do and don't carry any fun likely unlicensed final fantasy IP[^1].

 <details>
 <summary>Click for a brief Triple Triad description</summary>